zool631-spr-2026/.github/README.md

-# .github
-Class organization for ZOOL 631: Intro to Statistical Modeling
+# Class organization for ZOOL 631: Intro to Statistical Modeling